victorgiraldes/gamou/CONTRIBUTING.md

-# How to Contribute to Gamification
+# How to Contribute to Gamou

-Gamification is a fully open source project.
+Gamou is a fully open source project.
 See the LICENSE file for licensing information.

-* Fork this repository
+- Fork this repository
-* Create a new branch
+- Create a new branch
-* Run all tests (`rspec`)
+- Run all tests (`rspec`)
-* Check linter format (`yarn prettier:check`)
+- Check linter format (`yarn prettier:check`)
-* Submit us a pull request
+- Submit us a pull request

 #### Thank you